kldMohammed/slate/source/index.html.md

 amount | double | Amount to be transfered. from_card | string | card to pay with.
-to_card | string | card to be transfer the amount to or card that recieve the amount. expiration_date | string | expiration date of the from card, and it should be in format 0921 or mmyy. ipin | string | ipin of the card to be pay with and it should be send ecnrypted. uuid | string | uuid string ti be unique for each transaction.
+to_card | string | card to be transfer the amount to or card that recieve the amount. phone_number | phone number of customer in format with country key 249xxxxxxxxxx expiration_date | string | expiration date of the from card, and it should be in format 0921 or mmyy. ipin | string | ipin of the card to be pay with and it should be send ecnrypted. uuid | string | uuid string ti be unique for each transaction.